-According to the latest Census (2011), almost 4 million Australians, or more than 23 per cent of the population, speak a language other than English at home.
+According to the latest Australian Census (2016), more than 6 million Australians, or over 27 per cent of the population, speak a language other than English at home.
 Without quality translation and interpreting services, many of these people would not be able to do the things most of us take for granted, such as seeing a doctor, accessing government services, or simply going to the bank.

 Many people have an idealised image of translators (who deal with written words) and interpreters (who work with spoken or signed languages).
 The popular image of an interpreter is of someone in a booth at the United Nations or at a global summit or conference.